garthzx/8puzzle-problem/README.md

 # 8puzzle-problem
-Solves the 8-puzzle problem using the A* search algorithm
+Solves the 8-puzzle problem using the A* search algorithm.
+Written in Java.

 Use the provided .txt files to test the problem.